networking101/microcorruption/Bangalore/README.md

 ![pop](./screenshots/pop.png)

-Only pop into r11, fortunately these instructions are immediatly followed by ret which makes them good candidates for gadgets.
+Only pop into r11, fortunately these instructions are immediately  followed by ret which makes them good candidates for gadgets.
 Next look for anything with the stack pointer.

 ![sp](./screenshots/sp.png)